 An all-inclusive vacation usually means you are staying at a resort that includes your drinks (alcoholic or not) as well as your food.
 Since your vacation is largely pre-paid, you don’t have to worry about a big credit card bill once you leave your resort.
 You can also eat and drink as much as you like without ever having to worry about the cost.

-All-inclusive resorts can be split in 3 categories:
+All-inclusive resorts can be split into three categories:

 Low-cost all-inclusive: Your resort typically includes buffet food, domestic alcoholic drinks, a few activities.
 Your accommodations are basic and functional, and your service is adequate.
 Expect to pay extra for many things, such as wifi and restaurant surcharges.
 You also need to be more wary about hygiene.

 Luxury all-inclusive: These feature many gourmet restaurant options, top-shelf liquor, no wristbands, and exotic activities such as snorkeling, scuba diving, or adventurous excursions.
-Service is impeccable, often times featuring a butler (and the subsequent tips, as well).
+Service is impeccable, often featuring a butler.

 Cruises: Despite popular belief, a cruise cannot be considered all-inclusive.
-A cruise typically includes your stateroom, food and water.
-You will pay extra for gourmet restaurants, soda drinks, alcohol, shore excursions, some on-board activities, enjoying an adult-only atmosphere, and huge fees for wifi.
-What might originally seem like a much lower cost usually end up being much higher.
+Sailings typically include your stateroom, food, and water.
+You will pay extra for gourmet restaurants, soda drinks, alcohol, shore excursions, some on-board activities, enjoying an adult-only atmosphere, and enormous fees for wifi.
+What might initially seem like a much lower cost usually ends up being much higher.

 Ready to Start Planning?